2026 ASJA Conference Schedule

 The Journalist’s Toolkit

-Speakers: Tami Abdollah, Jennifer Chowdhury and Peter Shankman
+Speakers: Tami Abdollah, Jennifer Chowdhury, Peter Shankman, and Ryan Fonseca (moderator)

 Level up your reporting know-how with The Journalist’s Toolkit.
 Whether you’ve been doing this work for 30 years or three months, everyone needs updated insights on building editor relationships, ethical use of AI, sourcing strategies, and the best new tools for recording, transcribing, and more